-How to build muscle and strength to swim faster with more confidence and efficiency
+How to build muscle & strength to swim faster with more confidence

 A strength training for swimming program to improve your speed and efficiency in the water should focus on targeting the entire backside of your body (including your glutes, hamstrings, and back muscles).
 A strong core, along with strong hips and shoulders, will serve you well, too.

 Swimming-specific strength training can transform you into not only a serviceable swimmer, but an above average one.
 You can expect to be stronger and more efficient in the water, reduce your risk of injury, promote healthy hormones, and maintain your muscle tissue as you get older with only a few strength sessions per week.

 A 2009 study found that just two weekly sessions of maximal strength training is enough to improve swimming force1.
 Maximal strength training means lifting weights as heavy as you can with proper form.